TSPoulsen/puffinn/report/related_work.md

 Produc Quantization (PQ) has been around for many years, and a general outline and history of it can be found in [6].
 PQ produce sketches by dividing each vector into $M$ subspaces, most often a point's $M$ cartesian subspaces.
-Then each subspace is then quantized independently into $K$ centroids, thus forming the codebook $C$.
+Then each subspace is then quantized independently into $K$ centroids (other word than centroids?), thus forming the codebook $C$.
-Each subspace is most often quantized using the Llyod algorithm, to product the $K$ centroids.
+Each subspace is most often quantized using the Llyod algorithm, to produce the $K$ centroids.
-The indicies of each centroid that a point is closest to in each subspace, then make up the sketch of that point.
+The indicies of each centroid that a point is closest to in each subspace, make up the sketch of that point.
 More formally the sketch of a point is: (IT IS NOT A SET, BUT I DON'T KNOW HOW ELSE TO WRITE IT)
 $$ \hat{x} = \{ c_x^{(0)}, c_x^{(1)}, ..., c_x^{(M)}\}$$
 Where $c^{(m)}_x$ is the index of the centroid that data point $x$ is partitioned to in subspace $m$, thus $c^{(m)}_x = arg\min_k\mathcal{d}(x^{(m)},C^{(m)}_k)$, where $C^{(m)}_k$ is the $k$ 'th centriod in subspace $m$ and $\mathcal{d}$ is the distance function.